DrorHarari/keypirinha-ppl/README.md

 * `%APPDATA%\Keypirinha\InstalledPackages` in **Installed mode**

-Ppl comes with a sample list of contacts (it is written to the user folder as sample-contacts.vcf) but to use the plugin, you'll need to export your contacts into a vCard format (a .vcf file) from Google Contacts or from another application.
+Ppl comes with a sample list of contacts to play with (it is written to the user folder as sample-contacts.vcf) but to use the plugin, you'll need to export your contacts into a vCard format (a .vcf file) from Google Contacts or from another application add add it to the Ppl configuration file.

-Then you need to configure the Ppl plugin and add the .vcf file to vcard_files item like in the following example (here we use google.vcf):
+In the following example, we add a company contacts vCard file from a shared location and a Google contact file from the User configuration directory.:

 ```
-[main]
 ...
+[vcf/company-contacts.vcf]
-vcard_files =
+source = \\fileserv\shared\company-contacts.vcf

-    google.vcf
+[vcf/my-google-contacts.vcf]
 ...
 ```

-The default protocol for calling a phone number is the TEL: protocol, and the default protocol for emailing is the MAILTO: protocol.
+The default Windows Shell protocol for calling a phone number is the TEL: protocol, and the default protocol for emailing is the MAILTO: protocol.
 The call_protocol, cell_protocol and mail_protocol items in the Ppl configuration file can be used to select a different protocol handler.
 For example, to force cell calls to explicitly use Skype change the configuration as follow:

 ```
 [main]